GabrielRozendo/GabrielRozendo/README.md

 ### Nowadays working on **Mobile** 👨‍💻📱: iOS Swift / Flutter

 - 🤖  **I love technology and innovations!** 🚀
 - 🔐  There are a lot of private repositories here 🙈
 - 🤝  I believe on team work and I like to help and be helped.
 - 🌱  Enthusiast for continuous improvement! 🤯
 - 🎯  2020 Goals: Survive without Covid! 🦠
   - 📱  WIP: Publish my first app in Google Play + App Store 📌
   - 🔥  WIP: Have a nice repo challenge here in GitHub as portfolio 📌
 - 🚫  I don't like my comfort zone! ☢️
-- 💪 I like exercises, play sports 🏋️‍♂️🧗‍♂️🏈⚽
+- 💪  I like exercises, play sports 🏋️‍🧗‍🏈⚽
 - ♟️  And games. 🎲🃏
-- ✈️ I like my country 🇧🇷 and also like to have experiences abroad. 🗺️🌐

 ---